Citation, DOI, disclosures and article data

 - 15-50% of cases

-- defined as patients who remain functionally active for over 15 years
+- defined as patients who remain functionally active for over 15 years, and thus is only a retrospective diagnosis

-As is evident from this list, there is overlap, and in some cases, patients can drift from one pattern to another.
+As is evident from this list, there is overlap, and in some cases, patients can drift from one pattern to another (e.g. relapsing-remitting to secondary progressive).

 Upon presentation patients often have evidence of multiple previous asymptomatic lesions, and the diagnosis of multiple sclerosis can be strongly inferred.
 In other instances patients present with the first plaque.
 This is known as clinically isolated syndrome (CIS) and not all patients go on to develop multiple sclerosis.